How will the EU’s proposals to siphon money from energy companies to households work?

 Prices may be lower, and it is expected to only be in place for six months, so revenues will almost certainly be less.

 How much will be raised per member state will vary widely.
 Major energy-producing countries have the greatest potential to raise cash.
-Ireland was 67 per cent reliant on energy imports in 2018, according to the SEAI.
+Ireland was 67 per cent reliant on energy imports in 2018, according to the Sustainable Energy Authority of Ireland.

 Any energy imports from companies registered in non-EU countries, such as Britain, will not be affected by the EU’s cap and levy.
 Where energy is imported from companies based in other EU countries, Ireland can ask those governments to share the revenues raised on sales to Ireland.